GoblinArchives/LiminalHorror/README.md

 permalink: /
 ---

-**Liminal Horror** tabletop role playing game with one Warden (the facilitator)  and at least two other players.
+**Liminal Horror** tabletop role playing game with Facilitator and at least two other players.
 Players act as investigators navigating a modern world full of terrible and unknowable things that hide in the spaces between, looking for a way in.

 Liminal Horror is a classless, rules lite system the eschews xp for high lethality and narrative growth.
 The major shift from its parent systems is the integration of a stress damage system that can result in stress fallout.
 Stress Fallout is how characters are changed by exposure to the Old Powers (both narratively and mechanically).